This is a guest post by Chelsey Lang, a Social Media and Marketing Executive for Clearvision.

 - How do you communicate within your team?

-- How do you communicate across departments in your organisation?
+- How do you communicate across departments in your organization?

 - How your customers communicate with you?